Simbiat23/Hairstylist-Portfolio/README.md

 ## SKTHair 💇‍♀️
 🌍 Live Website

-Welcome to SKTHair—where quality meets style.
+Welcome to SKTHair, where quality meets style.
 Offering personalized beauty services to give you your perfect look.
 Book now and let our team bring your hair dreams to life.

 # Features
 Clean and inviting homepage with clear branding